nesquena/backburner/README.md

 to be as simple and easy to use as possible.
 Defining jobs is intuitive and familiar.
 Echelon works with any ruby-based web framework but is particularly designed for use with Sinatra and [Padrino](http://padrinorb.com).

-If you have been using beanstalk for job processing, consider moving to echelon.
+If you want to use beanstalk for job processing, consider using echelon.

 ## Installation